-Use the Prm Sens (primary sensitivity) command on the Restore menu to cause fire alarm sensors to use their primary alarm sensitivity setting instead of their alternate alarm sensitivity setting.
+Use the Prm Sens (primary sensitivity) command on the Restore menu to cause intelligent addressable detectors to use their primary alarm sensitivity setting instead of their alternate alarm sensitivity setting.

 To switch from alternate to primary sensitivity:

 - 1. Log on using the level 2 password. - 2.
 From the main menu, choose Restore, then Prm Sens.